Constructor is similar to function that has a same name as the class in which it is resides .

 Characteristics of constructor

-Constructor have neither return value nor void .
+Constructors have neither return value nor void.

 The constructor without argument is called as default constructor.

-Example: Write a C++ program to create a constructor .
+Example: Write a C++ program to create a constructor.

 Output